alkurbatov/suvorov-bot/README.md

 # Build.
 $ make

+# OS X: Launch the bot with the specified path to a SC2 map, e.g.
+$ ./bin/Suvorov "Ladder2017Season3/InterloperLE.SC2Map"

-# Launch the bot with the specified absolute path to a SC2 map, e.g.
+# Linux: Launch the bot with the specified absolute path to a SC2 map, e.g.
 $ ./bin/Suvorov "/Users/alkurbatov/work/tmp/Ladder2017Season3/InterloperLE.SC2Map"
 ```